 Don’t be fooled into thinking the destruction of California’s residential neighborhoods is the solution to affordable housing.
 First and foremost, our main transit corridors should be utilized as vibrant live/work corridors with abundant affordable housing instead of underutilized land or outdated single-story storefronts.

-Under SB-9 and SB-10, residential neighborhoods become the inexpensive, low-hanging fruit for developers, resulting in a domino-effect of market-rate and high-end, high-density development.
+Under SB-9 and SB-10, residential neighborhoods become the less-expensive, low-hanging fruit for developers, resulting in a domino effect of market-rate and high-end, high-density development.
 Remember, these bills overrule local zoning and bypass CEQA review.

 More to come.
 Please sign up for our email list for updates on SB 10.